 - Field Trips offer exciting ways to learn. - RCSA students will have the opportunity to go on field trips at various times throughout the school year.
 Grade level and/or team sponsored day field trips are offered to most students. - Students who have been absent 15% of the school year may not attend the field trip.
-(For example, if the field trip is on school day 60, any student who has 9 or more unexcused absences cannot attend the field trip.) - Students, who have received out-of-school suspension (OSS) for more than 3 days during the school semester, will not be eligible to participate in any field trips for the rest of the school year and any fees or deposits paid earlier are non-refundable. - In addition, any student who has demonstrated the inability to follow rules may be prohibited from participating; this determination will be made by the administration on an individual basis. - For non-educational field trips, students must have no Fs in the current quarter to attend. - Any fees or deposits paid earlier are nonrefundable.
+(For example, if the field trip is on school day 60, any student who has 9 or more unexcused absences cannot attend the field trip.) - Students, who have received out-of-school suspension (OSS) for more than 3 days during the school semester, will not be eligible to participate in any field trips for the rest of the school year and any fees or deposits paid earlier are non-refundable. - In addition, any student who has demonstrated the inability to follow rules may be prohibited from participating; this determination will be made by the administration on an individual basis. - For non-educational field trips, students who have any OSS infractions from the time the trip is announced until the date and time of departure is ineligible to attend the trip.
+If a student gets a 2.32 code, those infrations will be reviewed by the discipline committee. - Any fees or deposits paid earlier are nonrefundable.